NEWS - Electric Kick Scooter Trials

-The Ministry of Transportation and Infrastructure has updated their list of pilot projects in twelve BC municipalities to allow the use of electric kick scooters on streets.
+The Ministry of Transportation and Infrastructure has updated their list of pilot projects in BC municipalities that allow the use of electric kick scooters on streets.
 Designed to assess the safety of e-mobility as safe modes of personal transportation these projects must be enabled by municipal bylaws.

 People using electric kick scooters must be 16 years or older, wear a helmet and follow the rules of the road for cyclists.
 A driver’s licence and insurance are not required.